tslearn-team/tslearn/tslearn/docs/shapelets.rst

 introduced in [2]_, that is an instance of the latter category.
 In :ref:`Learning Shapelets <class-tslearn.shapelets.ShapeletModel>`,
 shapelets are learned such
-that time series represented in their shapelet-transform space are linearly separable.
+that time series represented in their shapelet-transform space (i.e. their distances to each of the shapelets) are linearly separable.
 A shapelet-transform representation of a time series :math:`\mathbf{x}` given a set of shapelets :math:`\{\mathbf{s}_i\}_{i \leq k}` is the feature vector: